 Alternative 3 would have similar interference impacts as listed for Alternative 1, with the exception of the region around B-17.
 With the shift of the range to the south, sensitive receptors nearer to the range boundary (including the town of Gabbs) would experience slightly louder noise from aircraft overflights and ordnance use at the new targets at B-17.
-Given the information presented in Table 3.7-9, Table 3.7-10, and Table 3.7-7, the number of events that could impact speech interference would not change appreciably from the environmental baseline or from Alternative 1, except for Gabbs where an increase in the number of events that could impact speech interference would increase.
+Given the information presented in Table 3.7-9, Table 3.7-11, and Table 3.7-13, the number of events that could impact speech interference would not change appreciably from the environmental baseline or from Alternative 1, except for Gabbs, where the number of events that could impact speech interference would increase.